-- a.
-An Adult Participant cannot transport a Minor Athlete one-on-one during In-Program travel, except if: - i.
+An Adult Participant cannot transport a Minor Athlete one-on-one during In-Program travel, except if:

+- i.
 A Dual Relationship exists; or - ii.
 The Close-in-Age Exception applies; or - iii.
-A Minor Athlete needs a Personal Care Assistant and: - (1) the Minor Athlete's parent/guardian has provided written consent to USA Taekwondo/LAO for the Adult Participant Personal Care Assistant to work with the Minor Athlete; and - (2) the Adult Participant Personal Care Assistant has complied with the Education & Training Policy; and - (3) the Adult Participant Personal Care Assistant has complied with USA Taekwondo's screening policy of completing a background check and; or - iv.
+A Minor Athlete needs a Personal Care Assistant and: - (1) the Minor Athlete's parent/guardian has provided written consent to USA Weightlifting for the Adult Participant Personal Care Assistant to work with the Minor Athlete; and - (2) the Adult Participant Personal Care Assistant has complied with the Education & Training Policy; and - (3) the Adult Participant Personal Care Assistant has complied with USA Weightlifting's screening policy; or - iv.
 The Adult Participant has advance, written consent to transport the Minor Athlete one-on-one obtained at least annually from the Minor Athlete's parent/guardian. - b.
 Minor Athlete(s) or their parent/guardian can withdraw consent at any time. - c.
 An Adult Participant meets the In-Program transportation requirements if the Adult Participant is accompanied by another Adult Participant or at least two minors. - d.
-Written consent from a Minor Athlete's parent/guardian is required for all transportation sanctioned by USA Taekwondo at least annually.
+Written consent from a Minor Athlete's parent/guardian is required for all transportation sanctioned by USA Weightlifting at least annually.